All Episodes

 There was a 60% turnout.

-They choose uh 275-seat National Assembly.
+They choose a 275-seat National Assembly.

-Uh, you know, they've got this multi-ethnic government.
+You know, they've got this multi-ethnic government.

-Iraqis are now engaged in negotiating constitution and they're getting close to it, according to the news today.
+Iraqis are now engaged in negotiating constitution, and they're getting close to it, according to the news today.

-And the fact is that, you know, when you read the uh intercepts from the terrorists, it's they who worry that their objectives are not being achieved, and nobody wants to focus on this.
+And the fact is that, you know, when you read the intercepts from the terrorists, it's they who worry that their objectives are not being achieved.

 They're worried that their objectives are not being achieved.